 To our knowledge, this is the first study of in vivo MRE of the human brain investigating a wide frequency range from intrinsic pulsation at heart rate to 40Hz external stimulation.
-Combining wave profile analysis for extrinsic and intrinsic MRE allowed us to measure the continuous increase in SWS of in vivo brain from 0.1 to 1.9m/s.
-None of the two methods alone, intrinsic or extrinsic MRE, could have revealed the superviscous behavior of brain tissue, which is characterized by a large dispersion of stiffness values from 10 Pa to 3.6kPa over more than two orders of magnitude.
+Combining wave profile analysis for extrinsic and intrinsic MRE allowed us to measure the continuous increase in SWS of in vivo brain from 0.14 to 1.9m/s.
+None of the two methods alone, intrinsic or extrinsic MRE, could have revealed the superviscous behavior of brain tissue, which is characterized by a large dispersion of stiffness values from 20 Pa to 3.6kPa over more than two orders of magnitude.

-Our results show good reproducibility of ssMRE values for 5 and 10Hz, which are both outside the range that has been explored in vivo so far.
-Previous work on in vivo wideband MRE of the human brain has demonstrated the technical feasibility of using 10Hz as drive frequency in MRE while data consistency at that specific frequency was lower than at higher frequencies37'44.
-McGarry et al. studied viscoelastic and poroelastic models at 50Hz and 1Hz brain simulation and demonstrated that mechanical property estimation using viscoelastic inversion performed poorly at low frequencies29.
-Viscoelastic inversion techniques at 1Hz have issues with non-unique solutions due to the small wave curvature relative to noise62'63.
-This is probably the reason why our results are different from results obtained with intrinsic activation MRE of the brain45 at 1Hz, which are on the order of 8.1kPa for linear viscoelastic reconstruction and 2.4kPa for poroelastic reconstruction.
+Our results show good consistency of ssMRE values for 5 and 10Hz, which are both outside the range that has been explored in vivo so far.
+Previous work on in vivo wideband MRE of the human brain has demonstrated the technical feasibility of using 10Hz as drive frequency in MRE while data consistency at that specific frequency was lower than at higher frequencies[38,50].
+McGarry et al. studied viscoelastic and poroelastic models at 50Hz and 1Hz brain simulation and demonstrated that mechanical property estimation using viscoelastic inversion performed poorly at low frequencies[30].
+Viscoelastic inversion techniques at 1Hz have issues with non-unique solutions due to the small wave curvature relative to noise[71,76].
+This is probably the reason why our results are different from results obtained with intrinsic activation MRE of the brain[51] at 1Hz, which are on the order of 8.1kPa for linear viscoelastic reconstruction and 2.4kPa for poroelastic reconstruction.
 This is clearly higher than expected from studies of fresh ex vivo human brain specimens reported by Budday et al. who proposed the term supersoft properties or as illustrated by our analysis illustrated in Figure 1.
-The speed of the propagating shear wave emanating from larger arteries in the circle of Willis can be visually noted in the x-t plots as shown in

-Figure 6a and provided as three separate animations in the supplementary material.
+The speed of the propagating shear wave emanating from larger arteries in the circle of Willis can be visually noted in the x-t plots as shown in Figure 6c and provided as three separate animations in the supplementary material.
+The intrinsic shear wave is generated within the circle of Willis from which it can travel through the brain.
+Consequently, measurement of the propagating shear wave outside the circle of Willis provides SWS values independent of the source.
 The slope of the propagating wave clearly indicates a wave speed of approximately 0.18m/s, corresponding to 32Pa modulus according to the elastic model.
-Of note, possible misplacement of image plane and wave profile relative to the direction of wave propagation would have caused an overestimation of that SWS value, which further demonstrates the extremely soft properties of the human brain at this low dynamic stimulation frequency64.
+Of note, possible misplacement of image plane and wave profile relative to the direction of wave propagation would have caused an overestimation of that SWS value, which further demonstrates the extremely soft properties of the human brain at this low dynamic stimulation frequency[77].
 Furthermore, it should be mentioned that our model for fitting propagating waves incorporates an offset term which separates compression waves from the desired shear wave.